dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * `which pathdef`: search path

 * MATLAB variables are case sensitive.
 They should start with a letter and contain only letters, numbers, and underscores

-* If you add a semicolon `;` to the end of a command, the result will not be displayed, however, the result of that command will be displayed in the Workspace window as usual.

 * MATLAB does not rerun previous commands in the Command Window (you need to repeat the command for any variable changes)